The 8 Types of Light Switches and Dimmers Homeowners Should Know

 Light switches, once a simple decision, are now a home improvement category boasting a number of designs and functions.
-After you pick the perfect chandelier, pendant, or recessed lighting for your home makeover, take a look at our guide to switches and dimmers to pick the right option for your room.
+With different switch styles, wiring needs, and programmable capabilities, the wide variety of light switches and dimmers can be tricky to navigate.
+However, the basic function always remains the same: Turn a switch on and it completes the circuit, letting electricity flow through it.
+Turning it off breaks the circuit, as the switch creates a gap that stops the flow.
+After choosing the perfect chandelier, pendant, or recessed lighting for your home makeover, make sure you pick the right electrical switch for your needs.
+Take a look at our guide to switches and dimmers to pick the right lighting option for your room.

+The most common household switch, a single-pole, has two terminals and simply turns power on or off.
 A three-way switch has three terminals; a four-way has four.
-These control a light from two or three locations, such as in a stairwell, at either end of a hallway, or in a large room with more than one entrance.
+These control a light from two or three switch locations, such as at the top and bottom of a stairwell, at either end of a hallway, or in a large room with multiple entrances.

-Special switches In addition to the familiar toggle and rotary switches, specialty switches can do everything from turning on when you walk into a room to varying the speed of whole-house fans.
+In addition to the familiar toggle and rotary switches, specialty switches can do everything from turning on when you walk into a room to varying the speed of whole-house fans.
 Other special-duty switches can be time-programmed or let you know whether a remote light is on or off.
 Decorative switches include styles that rock, turn, or slide rather than toggle.

 A rotary dimmer switch is the most common type of dimmer switch.
 As you rotate the knob clockwise and counterclockwise, the intensity of the light changes.